getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 The only "catch" is that to be able to resume in the event of a recursion limit being hit, the state of the recursion must be in scoped variables that exist outside the recursive function(s).
 We did that by leaving `x` and `acc` outside of the `_foo()` function, instead of passing them as arguments to `_foo()` as earlier.

+Almost any recursive algorithm can be adapted to work this way.
+That means it's the most widely applicable way of leveraging TCO with recursion in your programs, with minimal rewriting.

-This approach still uses a proper tail call, meaning that this code will "progressively enhance" from running using the loop many times (recursion batches) in an older browser to fully leveraging TCO'd recursion in an ES6+ environment.
+This approach still uses a PTC, meaning that this code will *progressively enhance* from running using the loop many times (recursion batches) in an older browser to fully leveraging TCO'd recursion in an ES6+ environment.
 I think that's pretty cool!

 ## Review